-Pin Function Details PUL+(+5V) Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, effective for each rising or falling edge (set by inside jumper J1); 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
-In double pulse mode (pulse/pulse), this input represents electronic (CW) pulse, effective for high PUL-(PUL) (pulse/pulse), this input represents clockwise (CW) pulse, effective for high level or low level (set by inside jumper J1).
-For reliable response, pulse width should be longer than 1.5μs.
+Pin Function Details PUL+(+5V) Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, active at each rising or falling edge (set by inside jumper J1); 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
+In double pulse mode PUL-(PUL) (pulse/pulse), this input represents clockwise (CW) pulse, active at high level or low level (set by inside jumper J1).
+For reliable response, pulse width should be longer than 1.2μs.
 Series connect resistors for current-limiting when +12V or +24V used.
-DIR+(+5V) DIR signal: In single-pulse mode, this signal has low/high voltage levels, representing two directions of motor rotation; in double-pulse mode (set by inside jumper J3), this signal is counter-clock (CCW) pulse, effective for high level or low level (set by inside jumper J1).
-For reliable motion response, DIR signal should be ahead of PUL signal by 5μs at least.
+DIR+(+5V) DIR signal: In single-pulse mode, this signal has low/high voltage levels, representing two directions of motor rotation; in double-pulse mode (set by inside jumper J2), this signal is counter-clock (CCW) pulse, active for high level or low level (set by inside jumper J1).
+For reliable motion response, DIR DIR-(DIR) signal should be ahead of PUL signal by 5μs at least.
 4-5V when DIR-HIGH, 0-0.5V when DIR-LOW.
-DIR-(DIR) ENA+(+5V) Enable signal: This signal is used for enabling/disabling the driver.
+Please note that motion direction is also related to motor-driver wiring match.
+Exchanging the connection of two wires for a coil to the driver will reverse motion direction.
+ENA+(+5V) Enable signal: This signal is used for enabling/disabling the driver.
 High level (NPN control signal, PNP and Differential control signals are on the contrary, ENA-(ENA) namely Low level for enabling.) for enabling the driver and low level for disabling the driver.
 Usually left UNCONNECTED (ENABLED).